basho/basho_docs/source/languages/en/riak/dev/advanced/mapreduce.md

 ## MapReduce

 In Riak, MapReduce is one of the primary methods for non-primary-key-based querying in Riak, alongside [[secondary indexes|Using Secondary Indexes]].
-Riak enables you to run MapReduce jobs through the Erlang API, the [[HTTP API]], and the [[Protocol Buffers API|PBC API]].
-For this tutorial, we will primarily use the HTTP API.
+Riak allows you to run MapReduce jobs using Erlang or JavaScript, but JavaScript support is deprecated as of Riak 2.0, so this document covers Erlang exclusively.

 ### Why Do We Use MapReduce for Querying Riak?

 Key/value stores like Riak generally do not offer the kinds of complex querying capabilities found in other data storage systems, such as relational databases.
-MapReduce enables you to perform powerful queries over the data stored in Riak and fits nicely with the functional programming orientation of Riak's core code and the distributed nature of Riak's data storage model.
+MapReduce enables you to perform powerful queries over the data stored in Riak but should be used with caution.

 The main goal of MapReduce is to spread the processing of a query across many systems to take advantage of parallel processing power.
 This is